manjuprasadshettyn/actian_katas_2023/README.md

 ### ADR 02: Synchronous Microservices

-**Status**
-Proposed
+**Status**: Proposed

-**Context**
-Microservices architecture is a design approach for building applications as a collection of small, loosely coupled, and independently deployable services.
+**Context**: Microservices architecture is a design approach for building applications as a collection of small, loosely coupled, and independently deployable services.
 Services hosting web and mobile experiences are by and large powered by request-response designs and Integrations with external third-party solutions almost always use a synchronous mechanism and generally provide a flexible, language-agnostic communication mechanism over HTTP.
 The use of Synchronous microservices in the Road Warrior system for Client and external integrations will help design the code in a modular way keeping it agile and at the same time easy to scale with high availability.

-**Decision**
-We will use the Synchronous Microservices architecture for services in Road Warrior
+**Decision**: We will use the Synchronous Microservices architecture for services in Road Warrior

 **Consequences**
 Positive: